KhronosGroup/SYCL-Docs/README.md

 https://github.com/KhronosGroup/DockerContainers/blob/master/asciidoctor-spec.dockerfile

-Note that the Khronos Docker image layers on the official Ruby 2.7 Docker image, so you must install Ruby first.
+Note that the Khronos Docker image layers on the official Ruby 3.1 Docker image, so you must install Ruby first.

+If you have installed an older version of the tools and the Khronos image is updated, there may be corresponding changes in the specification build and markup required by the new versions.
+For example, updating from asciidoctor-pdf 1.6.1 to 2.2.0 required changing the `pdf-stylesdir` attribute in the asciidoctor build to `pdf-themesdir`.
+Eventually, these changes may make using the older tools impractical.
+If this happens, update your tools to match the latest Docker image, and rebase your working branch on current `main` branch.

 ### Building Using GitLab CI